CarolineCollins/Assignment-3-MSB1015/README.md

 Each operation has an input and output and outputs are "streamed" between operations ("processes") in "channels".
 Under the "dataflow paradigm" processes start automatically as data are received in the channel.
 This approach enables parallelization.
-NB reading from a channel is not at all the same as reading from a file, the most remarkable difference for new users being that the *order is not guaranteed*.
+NB reading from a channel is not at all the same as reading from a file,
+the most remarkable difference for new users being that the *order is not guaranteed*.

+##### Parallelisation

+For the purposes of this Assignment we had to investigate techniques to restrict *parallelisation*.
+In the `nextflow.config` file we can define the number of logical CPU required by the process.
+Here we can also specify maxForks, a directive which allows us to define the maximum number
+of process instances that can be executed in parallel.
+By default this value is equals to the number of CPU cores available minus 1.
+On the machine on which I am developing the Assignment, I have 4 CPU, giving a default maxForks of 3.
+If I want to execute my process sequentially (ie NO parallelisation), I set maxForks to 1.
+I cannot find any documentation that clarifies the effects of combining `maxForks` and `cpus`.

+##### Error handling

+In `nextflow.config` the *errorStrategy* directive defines how an error condition is managed by the process.
+This overrides the default by which the process would stop immediately, terminating the entire pipeline.
+In `nextflow.config` the *maxErrors* directive specifies
+the maximum number of times a process can *fail* when using the retry error strategy.
+Similarly *maxRetries* defines the maximum number of times the same process execution can be retried in case of an error.
+Particularly useful when querying remote server, as in this case.

 ### Useful resources:
 - WikiData SPARQL query `https://query.wikidata.org/`